Sleep in animals: Mammals

 Mammals have wide diversity in sleep phenomena.
 Generally, they go through periods of alternating non-REM and REM sleep, but these manifest differently.
 Horses and other herbivorous ungulates can sleep while standing, but must necessarily lie down for REM sleep (which causes muscular atony) for short periods.
 Giraffes, for example, only need to lie down for REM sleep for a few minutes at a time.
 Bats sleep while hanging upside down.
 Male armadillos get erections during non-REM sleep, and the inverse is true in rats.
 Early mammals engaged in polyphasic sleep, dividing sleep into multiple bouts per day.
 Higher daily sleep quotas and shorter sleep cycles in polyphasic species as compared to monophasic species, suggest that polyphasic sleep may be a less efficient means of attaining sleep's benefits.
 Small species with higher basal metabolic rate (BMR) may therefore have less efficient sleep patterns.
 It follows that the evolution of monophasic sleep may hitherto be an unknown advantage of evolving larger mammalian body sizes and therefore lower BMR.

-Sleep is sometimes thought to help conserve energy, though this theory is not fully adequate as it only decreases metabolism by about 5–10%."Function of Sleep.".
-Scribd.com.
-Retrieved on 1 December 2011.
+Sleep is sometimes thought to help conserve energy, though this theory is not fully adequate as it only decreases metabolism by about 5–10%.
 Additionally it is observed that mammals require sleep even during the hypometabolic state of hibernation, in which circumstance it is actually a net loss of energy as the animal returns from hypothermia to euthermia in order to sleep.

 Nocturnal animals have higher body temperatures, greater activity, rising serotonin, and diminishing cortisol during the night—the inverse of diurnal animals.
 Nocturnal and diurnal animals both have increased electrical activity in the suprachiasmatic nucleus, and corresponding secretion of melatonin from the pineal gland, at night.
 Nocturnal mammals, which tend to stay awake at night, have higher melatonin at night just like diurnal mammals do.
 And, although removing the pineal gland in many animals abolishes melatonin rhythms, it does not stop circadian rhythms altogether—though it may alter them and weaken their responsiveness to light cues.
 Cortisol levels in diurnal animals typically rise throughout the night, peak in the awakening hours, and diminish during the day.Thomas A. Wehr (1999).
 "The Impact of Changes in Nightlength (Scotoperiod) on Human Sleep", in Turek & Zee (eds.), Regulation of Sleep and Circadian Rhythms, pp. 263–285.
 In diurnal animals, sleepiness increases during the night.